mcnamee/huntkit/README.md

 ## What is this?

-A collection of pen testing/bug bounty hunting/red teaming tools in a single Docker container.
+HuntKit is a collection of penetration testing, bug bounty hunting, capture the flag, red teaming tools in a single Docker image.
 Simply run the image and start using the tools.

 __Why?__

 I got sick of waiting for VitualBox to start, Kali to boot, then dealing with the slugish-ness of operating in a VM.
 I still use Kali for certain tasks.
-But for a quick nmap scan (for example), this image is a lot quicker.
+But for a quick nmap scan (for example), using this continatiner is *a lot* quicker.

 ## Instructions